 - This chia pudding makes a delicious breakfast, snack or dessert.

-- It's made with coconut milk.
+- It's made with coconut milk so is naturally dairy free.

 - You can make it with fresh or frozen raspberries.